 The situation worsens during monsoons when roads deteriorate and the number of accidents increases sharply.
 The pothole-riddled roads become asphalt graveyards especially for motorists during the monsoon, and maximum accidents occur hile motorists dodge potholes.

-According to experts, many road accidents go unregistered and the actual figures of casualties could be much over 10, 000 per year.
+According to experts, many road accidents go unregistered and the actual figures of casualties could be much higher than 10,000 per year.

 Roads are a country's lifeline.
-Every day millionsw of people commute along a broad network of over 33 lakh km stretch of Indian roadways.
+Every day millions of people commute along a broad network of over 33 lakh km stretch of Indian roadways.

 Haste Is Waste